AI-enabled physicians: rethinking care delivery

 Selecting use cases where AI can be successfully implemented

 It is important to select use cases where AI algorithms can make a measurable impact in clinical areas.
-Some of the areas where AI has been implemented successfully are radiology, internal medicine, neurology, and cardiology.
+Some of the areas where AI has been implemented successfully in healthcare are radiology, internal medicine, neurology, and cardiology.

 In all these areas, the algorithms work quietly in the background and help physicians make a difference, sometimes by providing a second opinion or simply alerting for any impending crisis.
 Nowhere has AI overshadowed physician presence.

 Patients always prefer to hear their diagnosis from their physicians.
 In imaging, today, AI models are helping to automate the contouring of healthy tissue and organs from tumors, develop adaptive dosage and treatment plans for radiation therapy, diagnose cancers in early stages, diagnose large vessel blockages in stroke, and identify disease patterns for images.
 This is subsequently reviewed by the physician and the radiologist, who is aware of a patient’s overall clinical, social and psychological picture.

 Machine learning has an algorithmic bias and will always be appended with a tagline or disclaimer: “clinical correlation necessary.”
 However, AI superseded by clinical intervention from the specialist who is aware of the human aspects of the patient is a good solution for an integrated machine and human model of care.

 Many other use cases have been implemented or are under development to help diagnosis at the bedside.
 In recent times, technologies such as natural language programming to read unstructured information in physician notes and voice-enabled assistants to predict emotional and behavioral traits are undergoing research.